Fugitive slaves in the United States: Escape methods and destinations

 Self-emancipation involved various methods of flight.
-While many freedom seekers followed the organized network of the Underground Railroad toward Northern free states, Canada, or Mexico, scholarly research indicates that the majority of runaways remained within the slaveholding South.
+While many freedom seekers followed the organized network of the Underground Railroad toward Northern free states, Canada, or Mexico, scholarly research indicates that the majority of freedom seekers remained within the slaveholding South.

 To throw tracking dogs off the trail, escaped slaves often rubbed turpentine on their shoes or scattered "soil from a graveyard" on their tracks.
 Another technique for scent masking was the use of wild onions or other pungent weeds.